IBM/migrate-app-to-openshift-using-ta/README.md

 ![architecture](doc/source/images/architecture.png)

-1. Developer accesses IBM Transformation Advisor on IBM Cloud Pak for Applications
+1. Developer accesses IBM Transformation Advisor on IBM Cloud Pak for Applications on the IBM managed OpenShift cluster.
 2. Developer downloads a custom Data Collector from IBM Transformation Advisor
 3. Developer runs the Data Collector on the traditional WebSphere Application Server host where application(to be migrated) is running
 4. Data Collector analysis is uploaded (automatically or manually)